 This black bean recipe was originally posted in October 2015 and has been updated.

 Recently, hubby had a work trip to Texas for a couple of days.
 I always love to ask if he had any memorable meals or dishes.
-I’m allll about the food, lol!!
+I’m all about the food, lol!!
 Tell me.
 Tell me in detail!!

 During his trip he said that black beans were a really common dish that was served and he loved ’em.
 Because both of us are big fans of beans, I knew I had to make some myself!

-I’ve made baked beans before (Homemade Baked Beans) and they are completely delicious, but these smoky baked black beans are different altogether.
+I’ve made baked beans before (homemade baked beans) and they are completely delicious, but these smoky baked black beans are different altogether.